Cal Volleyball Camps

 McLachlin played professionally in Greece for Mas NIKI Aiginio from 2012-14 and also competed professionally on the beach, representing the U.S. on the NORCECA Tour.

-This year we are offering one session of Overnight and Extended Day (9:00am-9:00pm) camp for girls, ages 14-18 with 2-3 years of competitive experience.
+This summer we are offering one session of Overnight and Extended Day (9:00am-9:00pm) camp for girls, ages 14-18 with 2-3 years of competitive experience.
 We are also offering several sessions of Day (9:00am-4:00pm) camp for boys and girls, ages 8-18, of all ability levels.
 Campers can choose between Youth (ages 8-14), Intermediate (ages 10-17) and Advanced (ages 14-18) programs.
+New this Fall, we are offering two 1-Day Clinics for high school and club level girls (ages 14-18) with 3-4 years of competitive experience.
 See "More Camp Details" for further information.

 2018 CAMP DATES